When my Father passed away last year we were faced with a mountain of grief we are only just beginning to process – this is of course to be expected.

 I feel remarkably fortunate to have grown up in this special place and had that permanence throughout my childhood and early adult life.

-For now we will hold the keys and prepare a time for when a new family will walk through the doors and begin their own adventure in this place that we have been lucky enough to call our home for so many years.
+For now, we will hold the keys and prepare for when a new family arrive and begin their own adventure in a place we have been lucky enough to call our home for so many years.